shockry/arc/stories/civilization.md

 “What does it say?!”
 Asked Natalie in concern

 > If you are reading this, you are some of the few people left on this planet.
-All pyramids on the planet are interconnected and they can detect the their surroundings.
+All pyramids on the planet are interconnected and they can detect their surroundings.
 They are designed to initiate escape mechanics in disastrous situations.

 > Those few that took them as shelters shall survive, the pyramids are designed to withstand any natural or manmade disaster.